 But in dismissing the Olivet Discourse as something that only applies to "the Jews"...PreTrib is (inadvertently or otherwise) saying that if Jesus had returned within their lifetimes (which, by the way, is what they and the entire first generation of Jesus-followers very much expected)...Peter, James and John (et al) would not have been raptured in this envisioned "PreTrib" rapture even though they were obviously believers...and even though all other believers around the world would be taken up in this proposed PreTrib rapture.

 In other words, PreTrib is apparently conceding that, yes, Jesus describes a post-"great tribulation" rapture to His disciples...but because His audience was comprised only of Jewish people...saved or not, they were not to expect a PreTrib rapture but rather...merely a post-trib rapture. (?!)

-Let's answer this question: What is the reason Peter, James and John were taught by Jesus to NOT to expect a PreTrib rapture and instead were taught to believe they would go through the "great tribulation"?
+Let's approach PreTrib's illogic from another angle by asking this question: What is the reason Peter, James and John were taught by Jesus, NOT expect a PreTrib rapture, but rather were taught to believe they would go through the "great tribulation"?

 Either 1) because there IS no such thing as a PreTrib rapture...or 2) as PreTribbers seem to be arguing, inadvertently or otherwise...Jewish believers do not get to have a PreTrib rapture!

 Ironically, I'm almost positive any self-respecting PreTribber would utterly reject the idea that a believer (Jewish or not) would miss out on their proposed PreTrib rapture.
 So then...what IS their explanation??